woile/woile.github.io/posts/helm-3-crafting-a-chart.md

 If you are going to modify small aspects of your app, using `--set` should be enough.

-A common practice, is to place the production and staging files inside the chart folder, but in my opinion this is a kind of anti-pattern.
+A common practice, is to place the production and staging files inside the chart folder, but in my opinion this should be avoided when possible.

 A Helm chart is a package: **Helm is a package manager**.
 Like apt, pip or npm.